 #1) Disgruntled or unhappy employees

 For example, employees who feel they have not received adequate compensation or recognition may rationalize their behavior.
-A 1983 study of over 10,000 employees by Hollinger and Clark cited employee dissatisfaction as the most common motivator for fraud.
+A 1983 study of over 10,000 employees by Hollinger and Clark cited employee dissatisfaction as the most common motivator for Grant Fraud Warning.

 #2) Personal issues